Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ### Use DCPMM Cache

 #### Prerequisites

-- DCPMM hardwares are installed, formatted and mounted correctly on every cluster worker node.
-You will get a mounted directory to use if you have done this.
-Usually, the DCPMM on each socket will be mounted as a directory.
-For example, on a two sockets system, we may get two mounted directories named `/mnt/pmem0` and `/mnt/pmem1`.
+The following are required to configure OAP to use DCPMM cache.

+- DCPMM hardware is successfully deployed on each node in cluster.

+- Directories exposing DCPMM hardware on each socket.
+For example, on a two socket system the mounted DCPMM directories should appear as `/mnt/pmem0` and `/mnt/pmem1`.
+Correctly installed DCPMM must be formatted and mounted on every cluster worker node.

    ```
    // use ipmctl command to show topology and dimm info of DCPMM